webgpu/webgpufundamentals/webgpu/lessons/webgpu-compatibility-mode.md

 You now have a compatibility mode friendly `generateMips` which you could use in any of the examples on this site.
 It works on both core and compatibility mode.
-In compatibility mode you must pass in a `viewDimension` if you want a cube map or if you want a 1 layer 2d-array.
+In compatibility mode you must pass in a `textureBindingViewDimension` if you want a cube map or if you want a 1 layer 2d-array.
 In core WebGPU you can pass one in or not.
 It doesn't matter.

 # Minor limits and restrictions